Catfishing in Germany

 Lawyers for German Criminal Law

-In times of social media, online forums and especially dating platforms, many users become victims of a “catfish”, a fake profile.
-This action can have profound consequences – both financially and psychologically.
+In the age of social media, online forums, and especially dating platforms, many users become victims of a “catfish”, a fake profile.
+This action can have profound consequences—both financially and psychologically.
 It is not uncommon for a relationship of trust to be created with the help of a fake profile, which is then shamelessly exploited.

-Fraud (§ 263 para.
-1 StGB) is the most common offence in this context.
+Fraud (Section 263 para.
+1 German Criminal Code (StGB)) is the most common offence in this context.
 According to this, anyone who, intending to obtain an unlawful pecuniary advantage for himself or a third party, damages the assets of another person by creating or maintaining an error by false pretences or by distorting or suppressing true facts is liable to a custodial sentence of up to five years or to a monetary penalty.

 If you have been the victim of such fraud, extortion or any other offence related to fake profiles in Germany, it is advisable to immediately consult a criminal lawyer and file a criminal complaint with the police.